Below are answers to many frequently asked questions, grouped by topic.

 How can evidence be collected from someone whose breasts and vagina were touched while the person was unconscious if there was no penile penetration?

-It is still possible for evidence, including the survivor's account of the assault, to be collected using a sexual assault evidence collection kit (SAECK) even if there was no penile penetration during the assault.
+Answer: It is still possible for evidence, including the survivor's account of the assault, to be collected using a sexual assault evidence collection lit (SAECK) even if there was no penile penetration during the assault.
 The doctor or nurse will determine which steps of the SAECK to complete (such as vaginal swabs) based on the survivor's story.
 When determining what steps to complete, the nurse or doctor will also take into account that the survivor was unconscious during the assault and may not recall the entire assault.

 Can evidence be found on the survivor's underwear following a vaginal rape if the perpetrator didn't ejaculate?

-It is possible for there to be evidence from a vaginal rape on a survivor's underwear even if there was no ejaculation.
+Answer: It is possible for there to be evidence from a vaginal rape on a survivor's underwear even if there was no ejaculation.
 Other types of evidence that may be present on the underwear include evidence from the crime scene (for example, carpet fibers, if any), or any other evidence the perpetrator may have left behind, such as pubic hair.

 This project was supported by Grant #2009-WF-AX-0014 awarded by the Violence Against Women Grants Office, Office of Justice Programs, U.S. Department of Justice to the Massachusetts Executive Office of Public Safety & Security Office of Grants & Research and subgranted to the Boston Area Rape Crisis Center.
 Points of view in this document are those of the author(s) and do not necessarily represent the official position or policies of the U.S. Department of Justice or the Massachusetts Executive Office of Public Safety Programs Division.